trondhindenes/trondsworking-blog-gatsby/content/blog/2019-08-09-Kops-Restore/index.md

 2. Let kops recreate masters
 3. Restore data

 It is assumed that you run kops on AWS, and that the "kops state store" s3 bucket has at least one good backup you can use to restore.
+Etcd-manager will create new backups on regular intervals, at least once per day I think.
+So all you need to do is to make sure you have at least one (see details below regarding where in S3 these backups are located).

 ### Wipe masters
 NOTE: Once you do this, there's no turning back.
 Your cluster will be unavailable during the rest of the process.
 Depending on your choice of ingress/load balancer setup, services running on your cluster may be down.